draumaz/butterfly/README.md

-# butterfly:seaward
+# butterfly:seaweed
-- Welcome to the seaward branch.
+- Welcome to the seaweed branch.
-- A play on words, this repository houses the *C codebase* <a href="https://github.com/draumaz/butterfly">Butterfly</a> used between v0.08 and v0.15.
+- A play on words, this repository houses the *C* codebase <a href="https://github.com/draumaz/butterfly">Butterfly</a> used between v0.08 and v0.15.
 - This branch will be mostly inactive, due to my recent attention being shifted towards Rust.

 # Controls